open-component-model/ocm/docs/pluginreference/plugin_download.md

-The task of this command is to transform the content of the provided blob into a filesystem structure applicable to the type specific tools working with content of the given artifact type.
+The task of this command is to transform the content of the provided blob into a filesystem structure applicable to the type specific tools working with content of the given artefact type.

 ### SEE ALSO